-i.
-Only the instructor(s) of record within Banner will have Blackboard Access Level 2 to the course within Blackboard.

-ii.
-Additional instructors may be added to the course by contacting the Registrar's Office.
-The Registrar's office may add him/her to the course as an instructor of record in Banner.
-Then, he/she will be added as an instructor to the course with the appropriate Blackboard access level at the next Banner/Blackboard synchronization.
+- i.
+Only the instructor(s) of record within Banner will have Blackboard Access Level 2 to the course within Blackboard. - ii.
+Additional instructors may be added to the course by contacting Student Registration and Records Services.
+The office may add him/her to the course as an instructor of record in Banner.
+Then, he/she will be added as an instructor to the course with the appropriate Blackboard access level at the next Banner/Blackboard synchronization. - iii.

-iii.
 All instructors must comply with all college policies including FERPA and the Information Resources Acceptable Use Policy.